Japanese Knotweed Treatment

 Duration: On-site work followed by 2 years monitoring

 This service involves the physical excavation of contaminated soils, ideal where the discovery of Japanese Knotweed has halted property developments or extension work.

 In this scenario, there is no time to carry out a 5 year herbicide treatment programme, especially if you have plans to excavate ‘Controlled Waste’ soils and develop within the affected areas.
 In these cases, immediate Knotweed treatment via physical excavation and licensed disposal of the Controlled Waste is the best option.

 Experienced excavators chase the Rhizome network using CAD site plans rather than excavating indiscriminately.
 This minimises costly unaffected soils from being removed from site.

-Following successful excavation and disposal, you are provided with a 10 Year Insurance Backed Guarantee, from a leading insurer, which begins valid once excavation works are completed on site.
+Following successful excavation and disposal, you are provided with a 10 Year Insurance Backed Guarantee, from a leading insurer, which becomes valid once the excavation works and monitoring period have been completed on site.

 Development work can commence as normal once the site is finished being remediated.
 Typically an excavation can take 1-2 weeks to complete, and are monitored on a bi-annual basis for 2 years following completion to ensure no re-growth occurs.
 For our private households and residential gardens, our ‘rapid excavation service’ can excavate Japanese Knotweed from your garden within days.